Why does AAM matter?

 Pilot Stage

 Harbour Air, North America’s largest seaplane operator, connects communities across the west coast of Canada.
-After a test flight in 2019, they are now working on an electric version of their aircraft to enter service by 2023.
+After a test flight in 2019, the aircraft is currently undergoing the certification and approval process with the FAA and Transport Canada.

 Read Harbour Air case study →